sachasmart/cloudwatch-loki-log-tailscale-function/README.md

 > [!note]
 > Work in Progress

-# Cloudwatch Loki Shipper over Tailscale
+# Ship Cloudwatch Logs to Grafana Loki using Tailscale

 ## Goal: